MMMsystem/MMMAS/README.md

 ## Introduction

-The **Mendelian Mismatch Matrix Analysis System (MMMAS)** is a germplasm bank pre-screening tool based on the Boolean Mendelian exclusion principle.
-By constructing an N×N mismatch matrix, the system enables duplicate detection, grading evaluation, genetic compatibility analysis, and other functions for germplasm resources.
+MMMAS (Mendelian Mismatch Matrix Analysis System) is a germplasm pre-screening tool based on Boolean Mendelian exclusion principles.
+Its core innovation extends pairwise exclusion logic into an N×N symmetric mismatch matrix, proposing three key metrics—Mmin (minimum mismatch number), Mavg (average mismatch number), and Mzmp (zero-mismatch partner count)—to construct the Mendelian Exhaustive Stratification (MES) framework for duplicate detection, pedigree validation, hierarchical evaluation, germplasm mining, and genetic compatibility analysis.
+Assuming no prior genetic model, the system relies solely on Boolean exclusion logic derived from Mendelian segregation laws, ensuring objective and reproducible results.
+With a computational complexity of O(N²L) (N = number of accessions, L = number of marker loci), it is suitable for rapid pre-screening of germplasm collections.
+The current version is optimized for SSR markers; SNP support will be added in future updates.

-Key features include:

-- Automatic recognition of multiple SSR/SNP genotype data formats
-- High-performance calculation of the Mendelian mismatch matrix M, effective loci matrix L, and mismatch rate matrix MMR
-- Automatic marker type detection (SSR / SNP)
-- Five-fold mathematical compliance validation
-- MES (Mendelian Exhaustive Stratification) grading analysis
-- Zero-mismatch partner identification and duplicate sample detection
-- Complete analytical reports and visualizable outputs
-- Both Graphical User Interface (GUI) and command-line operation modes

 ---